We are almost two years in the US (time goes by so fast!!), I have decided to write post about the things I hate and love in the US.

 4. Salads

+It’s a small niche in the food, but it is significant in my opinion.
 Salads here are basically lettuce.
 Lots of lettuce.
 If you are lucky, 5 halves of cherry tomatoes and maybe 3-4 slices of cucumber.

-Lettuce my friends is not a salad.
+Lettuce my friends is nota salad.
 It feels like they took a bag of lettuce, you know the kind you can buy in a grocery store, and put it on my plate.
 Not cool at all.

 5. Toast- Grill Cheese- Panini

+This is also a small niche in food but well, I am known as a foodie person.
 In Israel we have dish that named “Toast”- and it’s not the dry bread you guys know.
 It’s something similar (but much much better) to grilled cheese and Panini, and it’s so common!

 When we got here, we set one morning in “Panera bread” and dummy me, I asked for toast- and I got a dry bread.
 Other times I have asked for grilled cheese and got thick bread, fried in oil with a little yellow cheese in the middle.
 The thing that comes closest to my beloved toast is Panini but not really (who put hummus and lettuce in a toast??)